-- Details of how to escalate the complaint if the complainant remains dissatisfied will be provided.
-Complainants are not required to put their request to escalate their complaint to the next stage of the process in writing but will need to inform Abbeyfield if they remain dissatisfied and the reason(s) why. - If escalated, the complaint and its Stage 1 investigation will be subject to a full review by a Director ('Stage 2').
-The person considering the complaint at Stage 2 will not be the same person that considered the complaint at Stage 1. - Requests to escalate should be received within three months of the date of the previous response and will be subject to the same exclusions outlined under 'Scope'.
-In the event that an escalation is received after three months, a decision will be taken by the Customer Operations Director. - Where the investigation (Stage 1) or subsequent review (Stage 2) identifies that Abbeyfield has failed to deliver a service to the expected standard, or that our complaint handling procedure has been inadequate, we will seek to redress the issues and apologise, when appropriate. - Details of the appropriate Ombudsman and their rights to refer a complaint to them, where applicable, will be provided to the complainant throughout the process. - Where care is funded by the NHS or local authority, the complainant will be informed that complaints may be made to the funder for them to investigate. - Following the conclusion of the complaint, the complainant will be asked for feedback on their satisfaction with the complaints handling process. - All complaints received and subsequently investigated will be recorded fully in the Complaints Log and a copy of relevant documentation kept. - Information related to complaints will be used to drive further service improvements.
+- Once the Stage 1 investigation has concluded, the findings will be communicated to the complainant, alongside any action taken and our proposals to resolve the complaint. - Details of how to escalate the complaint if the complainant remains dissatisfied will be provided.
+Complainants are not required to put their request to escalate their complaint to the next stage of the process in writing but will need to inform Abbeyfield Shanklin if they remain dissatisfied and the reason(s) why. - If escalated, the complaint and its Stage 1 investigation will be subject to a full review by our Chair ('Stage 2').
+Someone else be appointed to undertake the review if the Chair was involved at an earlier stage. - Requests to escalate should be received within three months of the date of the previous response and will be subject to the same exclusions outlined under 'Scope'.
+In the event that an escalation is received after three months, a decision will be taken by the Chief Executive Officer. - Where the investigation (Stage 1) or subsequent review (Stage 2) identifies that Abbeyfield Shanklin has failed to deliver a service to the expected standard, or that our complaint handling procedure has been inadequate, we will seek to redress the issues and apologise, when appropriate. - Details of the appropriate Ombudsman and their rights to refer a complaint to them, where applicable, will be provided to the complainant throughout the process. - Following the conclusion of the complaint, the complainant will be asked for feedback on their satisfaction with the complaints handling process. - All complaints received and subsequently investigated will be recorded fully in the Complaints Log and a copy of relevant documentation kept. - Information related to complaints will be used to drive further service improvements.

-4.10 Timescales
+2.10 Timescales